hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 ### Generic toggle

-There may be special use cases in which the standard text/icon-based toggle doesn't work in a specific context or design.
-For this reason custom content can be `yield` to the `Toggle` element, but this should be considered an option of last resort, because it could result in a non-accessible implementation.
+There may be special use cases in which the standard text or icon-based toggle doesn't work in a specific context or design.
+For this reason, custom content can be yielded to the `Toggle` element, but this should be considered an option of last resort, because it could result in a non-accessible implementation.

 ```handlebars
 <Hds::RichTooltip as |RT|>